 Castellon de la Plana is the capital of the Castellon province, located in eastern Spain, near the Mediterranean Sea.
-This little province is well known by its huge orange plantations, clear blue skies and beautiful villages that have stood the test of time.
-From now on, I will refer to the city with the word Castellón, mainly because everybody in the city call it that way.
+This little province is well known by its huge orange plantations, clear blue skies and nearby beautiful villages that have stood the test of time.

-We can divide Castellón in three areas: the historic city center, the modern neighborhoods and the harbor named Grao, being the historic center the most interesting of the three.
-This city has a quiet and gentle nature that tourists can find pleasant as long as they are looking for a warm and relaxing destination to travel.
+We can divide Castellón in three areas: the historic city centre, the modern neighborhoods and the harbor named Grao, being the historic centre being the most interesting of the three.
+This city has a quiet and gentle nature that tourists can find pleasant, as long as they are looking for a warm and relaxing destination to travel.

 The Lonja del Cañamo is renaissance building from the 17th century, it is decorated with tuscan columns and allegoric pictures.
 This is one of the most ancient buildings of the city with other important constructions as El Fadrí, a tower forty-eight meters high placed at the other side of the street.

 What do you like best about your city?

 What I definitely love about Castellon is the calm you feel living here.
 There is no traffic, noise or overflowing streets, just a quiet city with people who lives day by day without any stress.
 The other aspect I really like is the weather.
 On average, the sun shines on the city 300 days a year.
 It’s just fantastic!

 How to get to Castellon de la Plana from Valencia by train

 To get from Valencia to Castellon de la Plana by train, you can take the regional train from Valencia’s main train station, Estacio del Nord.
 The journey takes about an hour and trains run several times a day.

 Here is a step-by-step guide to getting to Castellon de la Plana from Valencia by train:

 - From Valencia, go to Estacio del Nord train station.
 This is the main train station in Valencia and is located in the city center.
 You can get there by taking the subway, bus, or taxi.